 A$70 ($4.80, R75) per person.
 Located next to El Rencho.
 Kitchen.
 Showers.
 We never stayed here

 Donation, legendary among cyclists in Patagonia.
 A lady opened her house to any cyclists to stay for free.
 I spoke to a couple of people, they said it has turned into more of a hostel, a business, you can buy cooked meals A$30 ($2, $32).
 Only one bathroom.
 A reasonable ‘donation’ is expected for staying here.

 El Relincho Camping, A$150 ($10, R160) for a dormitory bed

 Many hostels over town advertising for A$150 ($10, R160) for a dormitory bed

 Argentina Pategonia is very expensive, European prices.
 Mince, wine, bread and Dulce de Leche (boiled condense milk) was cheaper than on the Chilean side.

 The price for transport in Argentina is very high, from El Chalten to El Calafate is about 220km and takes 3 hours by bus.
 The cheapest ticket is A$350 ($24, R360).
-We hitchhiked everywhere in Chile and Argentina for months.
+We hitchhiked everywhere in Chile and Argentina for months, check our post Hitchhiking Carretera Austral for more details.
 In El Chalten crazy bus prices force many backpackers into their first hitchhiking experience.
 As a result we had to wait a whole day for a ride along with about 20 others.
 It was funny to see someone with a backpack walk in to the bus station only to come and stand next to the road a couple of minutes later with a painful expression.

 Buy enough gas in Chile it is much cheaper, Doite gas was $3 at most places in Chile, about $8 more north in Argentina and cost $15 in El Chalten.